AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 https://auth.globus.org/v2/oauth2/authorize?client_id=7e9acd72-a8f3-496d-ab96-cf823b11d70b&redirect_uri=https%3A%2F%2Fauth.globus.org%2Fv2%2Fweb%2Fauth-code&scope=openid+profile+email+urn%3Aglobus%3Aauth%3Ascope%3Aauth.globus.org%3Aview_identity_set+urn%3Aglobus%3Aauth%3Ascope%3Aauth.globus.org%3Amanage_projects+urn%3Aglobus%3Aauth%3Ascope%3Ab04bec41-a6aa-4aae-8405-d0cc85ea222f%3Amanage_collections&state=_default&response_type=code&access_type=offline&prompt=login
 ------------------------------------
 ```
-Copy the link shown and paste it into your browser (Do __not__ use Ctrl-C to copy the text from the SSH window - highlight it and right-click).
-Complete your login in your browser.
+Copy the link shown and paste it into your browser (Do __not__ use Ctrl-C to copy the text from the SSH window in MS-Windows - highlight it and right-click).
+Complete the login process in your browser.

 You will be presented with an authorisation code.
-Copy and paste it into the command line, and you will receive a confirmation for your login:
+Copy and paste it into the prompt, and you will receive a confirmation for your login:
 ```
 Enter the resulting Authorization Code here: <paste your code here>
 You have successfully logged into GCS endpoint a04bec41-b6aa-5aae-7405-e0cc85ea222e at 3820e9.0ec8.data.globus.org!